Best Plate Carriers | Military, Law Enforcement, Budget

 Last but not least, Admin

-Before plate carrier-mounted communications were a thing, generally, the top center of the plate carrier was reserved for admin pouches; a place to store maps, map pens, a backup compass, spare batteries, and other small items.
+Before plate carrier-mounted communications were common, the top center of the plate carrier was generally reserved for admin pouches, which were used to store maps, map pens, a backup compass, spare batteries, and other small items.

-Nowadays, gear such as KAGWERKS has been dominating that space, providing the warfighter with a digital layout of the battlefield.
+Nowadays, gear such as KAGWERKS dominates that space, providing the warfighter with a digital layout of the battlefield.

 2022 Definitive Plate Carrier Buyer’s Guide